-- " anticonvulsants, - " immunosuppressants,
+- " anticonvulsants,

-" cytotoxics,
+- " cytotoxics,

-" anti-inflammatories,

-" analgesics,
+- " analgesics,

+- " antiretrovirals.

+- " immunosuppressants,

+- " anti-inflammatories,

-- " antituberculous medication, - " antiretrovirals.
+- " antituberculous medication,

 - " Depends on the toxin, but the history is usually diagnostic. - " Impila poisoning, given orally or rectally, may result in anicteric hepatic encephalopathy. - " Presents with onset of severe vomiting, followed by anuria and then rapid depression of level of consciousness, progressing to seizures and/or coma within a day.